Scott Wittman: Life and career

 In 2013, Wittman and Marc Shaiman co-wrote the score for Bombshell, a musical about Marilyn Monroe within the context of the NBC television show Smash.
-A soundtrack was released later that same year.
+A soundtrack was released later that same year, and Wittman received his second and third Primetime Emmy Award nominations for Outstanding Original Music and Lyrics for "Let Me Be Your Star" and "Hang the Moon."
+The former was also nominated for the 2013 Grammy Award for Best Song Written for Visual Media.

-Wittman and Shaiman collaborated in 2018 on Mary Poppins Returns where Wittman wrote the lyrics for nine of the tracks listed.
+Wittman and Shaiman's collaboration transferred to film in 2018, writing nine original songs for Mary Poppins Returns.
 He and Shaiman were nominated for the Academy Award for Best Original Song for the song "The Place Where Lost Things Go".

 In 2021, Wittman and Shaiman wrote a song entitled "Save the City" for the Marvel Cinematic Universe (MCU) in-universe Broadway production, titled Rogers: The Musical featured in the first episode of Hawkeye, "Never Meet Your Heroes".
 It was released as a single on November 24, the day the episode became available on Disney+.